kbaird/Fate-XSLT/characters/TianxiaAccelerated/evil_gm_plans.md

 - _Ravenloft_

 ### Zhōngzhōu (中州) and the Imperial Capital
-16 years ago, a demon attacked the Emperor and was killed by the Imperial Guard and Grand Master **Jordan Siegebreaker**.
+16 years ago, a demon attacked the Emperor and was killed by the Imperial Guard and Grand Master "Jordan Siegebreaker" (**Siegebreaker Jīng/经**).
-The "Court Wizard" **Phocas** was found to be in league with the demon, and was executed.
+The "Court Wizard Phocas" (**Geomancer Fēng/风**) was found to be in league with the demon, and was executed.

 #### What really happened:
-Jordan summoned the demon **Xuvutruobacaoly**, intending to rule as Regent after the Emperor was killed
+**Siegebreaker Jīng** summoned the demon **Xuvutruobacaoly**, intending to rule as Regent after the Emperor was killed
-- The demon used an illusion to trick Jordan into killing the Emperor when he thought he was killing the demon
+- The demon used an illusion to trick **Jīng** into killing the Emperor when he thought he was killing the demon
 - The demon now masquerades as the Emperor, and is only a slightly worse ruler
-- Jordan had Phocas framed for the plot and executed (since he would have discovered it) If combined with _四天王_, maybe the Emperor's replacing has driven **Empress Wu** insane from _GURPS Banestorm_, 4th Edition (pg 92)
+- **Jīng** had **Geomancer Fēng** framed for the plot and executed (since he would have discovered it) If combined with _四天王_, maybe the Emperor's replacing has driven **Empress Wu** insane from _GURPS Banestorm_, 4th Edition (pg 92)